pollyjuice74/5G-Decoder/README.md

 These results can be found on the `LTD_model_reg_LDPC.ipynb` notebook.

-The relative time it decodes on a Google Colab TPU was 100 vectors of size (121,) with a parity check matrix of size (121,44) at 60 seconds.
+**Previous Results:** The relative time it decodes on a Google Colab TPU was 100 vectors of size (121,) with a parity check matrix of size (121,44) at 60 seconds.

 These results can be found on the `notebooks/LinearTranDiff.ipynb` notebook.